FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ## What is authorization?

-While authentication is proving you are who you say you are, *authorization* is the process of allowing a user to access certain things based on their credentials.
-Back to the passport analogy, a traveler may have an extra stamp in their passport that proves they are a diplomat or a journalist.
-Because of those stamps, they can now enter zones that are off-limits to regular travelers, such as conflict areas or diplomatic buildings.
-In a similar fashion, if a user is a website administrator, they can access certain parts of that website that a regular user cannot.
-An 'authorization server', like FusionAuth, is a server that provides services to both authenticate and authorize users.
+While authentication is proving you are who you say you are, authorization is the process of allowing a user to access only certain things.
+Back to the passport analogy: a traveler may present a passport to a customs agent that proves they are who they say they are, and they may have an extra stamp in their passport that proves they are a diplomat or a journalist.
+Because of those certain stamps, they can now enter zones that are off-limits to regular travelers, such as conflict areas or diplomatic buildings.
+In a similar fashion, if a user is an admin, they can access certain parts of that website that a regular user cannot.
+An auth server, such as FusionAuth, is a server that can both authenticate and authorize users.

 While it is possible to write your own solution, it is often best to use an open source tool or external service like FusionAuth, as this component is surprisingly complex and requires a decent amount of maintenance.
 If you are not able to dedicate a good amount of developer hours and knowledge to maintaining your auth workflows, they can be exploited with resulting data loss.
 You can also use an external 'identity provider', which is a way of authenticating users with an external trusted service such as Facebook, Google, or Spotify.
 However, setting up such a connection is outside the scope of this tutorial.